MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Add-AzureDataDisk.md

 ```

 ## DESCRIPTION
-The **Add-AzureDataDisk** cmdlet adds a new or existing data disk to an azure_2 virtual machine object.
+The **Add-AzureDataDisk** cmdlet adds a new or existing data disk to an Azure virtual machine object.
 Use the *CreateNew* parameter to create a new data disk that has a specified size and label.
 Use the *Import* parameter to attach an existing disk from the image repository.
 Use the *ImportFrom* parameter to attach an existing disk from a blob in a storage account.